-MetaMask Swaps is a feature of MetaMask that allows you to do exactly that: swap one cryptocurrency token for another (for more on ERC-20 tokens and the difference between these and NFTs, or ERC-721, tokens, see our user guide).
+MetaMask Swaps is a MetaMask feature that allows you to do exactly that: swap one cryptocurrency token for another (for more on ERC-20 tokens and the difference between these and NFTs, see our user guide).
 It's super convenient and straightforward, and drastically reduces the number of steps needed, and the amount of exposure to third-party smart contracts, in order to obtain tokens that interest you.

 Things to know before swapping:

-- Custom tokens is what MetaMask calls those tokens that aren't common or widespread enough to be in MetaMask's standard list of tokens.
-If you swap some tokens into your wallet, but don't see them (after a few minutes--remember, blockchain is fast, but it's not instantaneous), try adding the tokens manually.
+- Custom tokens is what MetaMask calls those tokens that aren't common or widespread enough to be in MetaMask's standard list of tokens, which are detected by default when you have Ethereum mainnet selected as your network in MetaMask.
+If you swap some tokens into your wallet, but don't see them (after a few minutes — remember, blockchain is fast, but it's not instantaneous), try adding the tokens manually.

 - Our support articles are for MetaMask Swaps only.
 In other words, MetaMask provides support for the swaps that happen through the use of the MetaMask Swaps button.
 If you are performing swaps directly on a different platform or another DEX, MetaMask may provide some general orientation or guidance, but it should not be considered definitive; reach out to the support team or community for the exchange or platform where you are swapping for assistance.